Zeke-OS/zeke/doc/proc.md

 ### ELF support

-Zeke libc supports adding simple note sections to
-<span data-acronym-label="elf" data-acronym-form="singular+abbrv">elf</span>
-files by using macros provided by `sys/elf_notes.h` header file.
+Zeke libc supports adding simple note sections to elf files by using macros provided by `sys/elf_notes.h` header file.
 As discussed previously in chapter [](#chap:exec), some additional information about the runtime environment requirements can be passed via